 There are numerous aftercare interventions offered at Granite Recovery Centers, and they are all distinct from each other.
-Many people choose to continue attending face-to-face counseling with a therapist, while some choose to attend support groups and others enlist in formal outpatient therapies.
+Many people choose to continue attending individual, face-to-face counseling with a therapist, while some choose to attend support groups and others enlist in formal outpatient therapies.

 At Granite Recovery Centers, we also oversee Sober-living homes for those who need extra support while reintegrating back into their daily routines.
 Sober living focuses on building independence in a moderately structured environment that helps insulate residents from the temptations to use their drug of choice.

 Our Alumni Program at Granite Recovery Centers is another useful aftercare offering that we make available to those who stay committed to sobriety.
 Alumni events and outings are held throughout the year to help individuals maintain healthy friendships and find support when they need it.

 Although an addiction to Valium can be difficult to overcome, you don’t have to go it alone.
 As you can see, help is readily available, and finding a program that fits your needs is easy.
 If you or someone you love is ready to overcome an addiction to Valium or another substance, contact the team at Granite Recovery Centers for help today.
 A life free from addiction is possible, and we want to help you reach your recovery goals.